mdom/dategrep/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see &lt;http://www.gnu.org/licenses/>.

+# POD ERRORS

+Hey! **The above document had some coding errors, which are explained below:**

+- Around line 114:

+    '=item' outside of any '=over'